Cog-Creators/Red-DiscordBot/docs/getting_started.rst

 1. **Find a host**

-  You need to find a server to host Red.
+  You need to find a server to host Blue.
 You can rent a VPS (it can be free) on an online service.
 Please check :ref:`this list of hosts <host-list>` for more information.

-  You can also buy a Raspberry Pi (~$20), which is a micro-computer that will be able to host Red.
+  You can also buy a Raspberry Pi (~$20), which is a micro-computer that will be able to host Blue.
 The model 3 or above is recommended.

 2. **Install Linux**